Fanfic: Rise of the Galeforces

 - Action Girl: Sarah and Kate are the standard Action Girl and Action Mom, respectively.

-- For that matter, the entire story is supposedly set in 1980 but has cell phones, computers advanced enough to play Portal, the Internet, and Blink182.
+- Anachronism Stew: The entire story is supposedly set in 1980 but has cell phones, computers advanced enough to play Portal, the Internet, and blink-182.
+And most of the involved continua don't take place until several decades later.

 - Animals Hate Him: Ludlow, appropriately enough.
 Taken to its logical conclusion with a Big Damn Heroes moment involving every animal in the history of animation... and a Cruel and Unusual Death that would put Syndrome's Cape Snag to shame.